Counseling Degrees & Licenses in Connecticut

 The MS in school counseling program meets the State of Connecticut Certification (068) as a K-12 School Counselor.

-School psychology program graduates are eligible for certification as a school psychologist in the State of Connecticut and the Nationally Certified School Psychologist (NCSP) credential offered by the National Association of School Psychologists (NASP).
-In Connecticut, certification as a School Psychologist requires both the master’s and the sixth-year certificate, which are offered through the SCSU school psychology program.
+School psychology program graduates are eligible for certification as a school psychologist in Connecticut and the Nationally Certified School Psychologist (NCSP) credential offered by the National Association of School Psychologists (NASP).
+In Connecticut, certification as a school psychologist requires both a master’s and a sixth-year certificate, both of which are offered through the SCSU school psychology program.
 The master of science in school psychology is completed first, during which students apply for admission to the sixth-year program.

 • Location: New Haven, Connecticut